cap-js/docs/guides/databases.md

 ### Custom Configuration  {.impl .node}

-The setups above auto-wire things through configuration presets which are automatically enabled via `cds-plugin` techniques.
+The previous setups auto-wire things through configuration presets, which are automatically enabled via `cds-plugin` techniques.
 You can always use the basic configurations for other setups, or override individual properties as follows:

 1. Install a database driver package, e.g.
    ```sh